saiteja098/saiteja098/README.md

 - I'm looking farward to collaborate on any web development project.
 - Currently i'm working on a AI project.

-- send me a email to "saiteja.chenji93@gmail.com" to reach me:)
+- send me a email to "saiteja.chenji93@gmail.com" to reach out to me:)